pcmorka/LevelUpInTechGoldTeamRM/README.md

 ### Hi there!

-I am Peter M, currently enrolled in Level Up In Tech DevOps Boothcamp.
+I am Peter M, currently enrolled in Level Up In Tech DevOps Boot Camp.
 Working hard to be a DevOps Engineer!